Stem Cell Biology Master's program Admission

 The Stem Cell Biology Master's program has two plans although the majority of students will complete Plan A in a minimum of 16 months.
 The master’s degree under Plan A, requires a thesis; Plan B requires additional coursework and completion of a literature based research paper and seminar.

 Note that the program admits students only for Fall Semester.
 All application materials (including recommendations and supplementary materials) must be submitted online.
-Please do not submit materials via email.
-In the "Materials" area of the online application, the Diversity Statement and Extenuating Circumstances Statement are optioinal.
+In the "Materials" area of the online application, the Extenuating Circumstances Statement are optioinal.
 Please don't upload anything to the Writing Sample and Description of Research fields.
+Do not submit materials via email.

 Admission to the Stem Cell Biology Master's program will depend on the following requirements: